klartext/fntool/README.md

 # Building fntool

 ## Prerequisites
-You need the standard installation of OCaml installed.
+You need the standard installation of OCaml installed (release 4.04 or newer).
 No extra packages are needed.

 ## Compilation